markscheel/arXiv-Collaborators/README.md

 ```

 ## Usage
-Place the authors to query into `Input/Authors.dat`, formatted as they appear when searching in arXiv, for example Joseph Polchinski is formatted as `Polchinski_J`.
+Place the authors to query into `Input/Authors.dat`, one per line and formatted as they appear when searching in arXiv, for example Joseph Polchinski is formatted as `Polchinski_J`.
+An example author list is also provided.

 Run with
 ```